fishjam-cloud/js-server-sdk/examples/selective-subscription/README.md

 # Selective subscription with Fishjam

-A minimal example demonstrating Fishjam's selective subscription flow.
-The example runs a small server that creates peers (manual subscription mode) and lets you subscribe one peer to another peer’s tracks — either all tracks or only specific tracks.
+A complete example demonstrating Fishjam's selective subscription flow with both a backend API and a React frontend dashboard.
+The example includes a server that creates peers (manual subscription mode) and lets you subscribe one peer to another peer's tracks — either all tracks or only specific tracks.

-Setup
+## Setup

 1. Install dependencies:
     ```bash
     yarn
     ```

+2. Install frontend dependencies:
+    ```bash
+    yarn install:frontend
+    ```

-2. Copy and configure the environment:
+3. Copy and configure the environment:
     ```bash
     cp .env.example .env
     ```